 Text Classification using TextBlob

-In this section, we will focus on text classification that is one of the most important NLP techniques.
-Text classification will help us in various applications such as document classification, sentiment classification, predicting review rating, spam filtering, support ticket, snews classification, and fake news classification.
+In this section, we will focus on text classification which is one of the most important NLP techniques.
+Text classification will help us in various applications such as document classification, sentiment classification, predicting review rating, spam filtering, support tickets classification, and fake news classification.

-In this section, our main objective is to prepare dataset.
-Let’s prepare data by writing sentences and its sentiment in a tuple:
+In this section, our main objective is to prepare a dataset.
+Let’s prepare data by writing sentences and their sentiment in a tuple:

 train = [ ... ('I love this sandwich.', 'pos'), ... ('this is an amazing place!', 'pos'), ... ('I feel very good about these beers.', 'pos'), ... ('this is my best work.', 'pos'), ... ("what an awesome view", 'pos'), ... ('I do not like this restaurant', 'neg'), ... ('I am tired of this stuff.', 'neg'), ... ("I can't deal with this", 'neg'), ... ('he is my sworn enemy!', 'neg'), ... ('my boss is horrible.', 'neg') ... ] test = [ ... ('the beer was good.', 'pos'), ... ('I do not enjoy my job', 'neg'), ... ("I ain't feeling dandy today.", 'neg'), ... ("I feel amazing!", 'pos'), ... ('Gary is a friend of mine.', 'pos'), ... ("I can't believe I'm doing this.", 'neg') ... ]

 In this section, we are going to create a NaiveBayes classifier using TextBlob.
-Lets create NaiveBayes classifier and train the model.
+Let’s create a NaiveBayes classifier and train the model.

 # Import NaiveBayes Classifier from textblob.classifiers import NaiveBayesClassifier # Perofrm model training cl = NaiveBayesClassifier(train)

-Let’s make prediction on given input sentence in the below code:
+Let’s make prediction on the given input sentence in the below code: